titoghose/PyTrack/README.md

     eg. *waffle_buttersnaps.asc* or *subject_001.asc*

 2. For proper visualization of gaze data, its best if you include the stimuli presented during your experiment inside the *Stimuli* folder.
-Make sure the images have either **jpg, jpeg** or **png** extensions.
+Make sure the images have either **jpg, jpeg** or **png** extensions and the names match the names of the stimuli as present in your recorded data.

     eg. *stim_1.jpg* or *random_picture.png*

 3. The last and final step to setup the experiment directory is to include the experiment description json file.
 This file should contain the essential details of your experiment.
-It contains specifications regarding your experiment suchas the stimuli you wish to analyse or the participants/subjects you wish to include.
+It contains specifications regarding your experiment such as the stimuli you wish to analyse or the participants/subjects you wish to include.
 Mentioned below is the json file structure.
-The content below can be copied and pasted in a file called *NTU_Experiment*.json (basically the name of your experiment with a json extension).
+The content below can be copied and pasted in a file called *NTU_Experiment*.json

     * "*Experiment_name*" should be the same name as the json file without the extension and "*Path*" should be the absolute path to your experiment directory without the final "/" at the end.
     * The subjects should be added under the "*Subjects*" field.
-You may specify one or more groups of division for your subjects (recommended for aggregate between group statistical analysis). **There must be atleast 1 group**.
+You may specify one or more groups of division for your subjects (recommended for between group statistical analysis). **There must be atleast 1 group**.
-    * The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.
+    * The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for between/within stimulus type statistical analysis). **There must be atleast 1 type**.
     * The "*Control_Questions*" field is optional.
-In case you have some stimuli that should be used to standardise/normalise features extracted from all stimuli, sepcify the names here. **These stimuli must be present under the "*Stimuli*" field under one of the types**.
+In case you have some stimuli that should be used to standardise/normalise features extracted from all stimuli, specify the names here. **These stimuli must be present under the "*Stimuli*" field under one of the types**.
     * **The field marked "*Columns_of_interest*" should not be altered**.
     * Under "*Analysis_Params*", just change the values of "Sampling_Freq", "Display_height" and "Display_width" to match the values of your experiment.

-    ***Note***: If you wish to analyse only a subset of your stimuli or subjects, specify only the ones of interest in the json file.
+    **Note**: If you wish to analyse only a subset of your stimuli or subjects, specify only the ones of interest in the json file.
 The analysis and visualization will be done only for the ones mentioned in the json file.

+**NOTE:** A sample json file is present in the NTU_Experiment folder in the sample data.
+You can just edit it to make your work simpler.

 ```json
 {